edraj/dmart/frontend/src/routes/docs/Concepts.md

-## Concepts Associated with DMart
+## Concepts Associated with Dmart

-DMart encompasses various concepts that play essential roles in organizing, managing, and understanding the data within the system.
+Dmart encompasses various concepts that play essential roles in organizing, managing, and understanding the data within the system.
 Some of the key concepts include:

 1. [**Relationships**](Relationships)
 2. [**Meta-Attributes**](Meta-Attributes)